Selah Season | Purpose Life Church

 • Honor the boundaries of rest with no backdoor leading or shadow decisions

-• Submit a short written reflection at the close of your Selah
+• Submit a short written reflection at the close of your season

 • Be open to what God wants to reset, rebuild, or realign in you